mnr/writing-wip/dimensions_living_book/greta.md

 "Neillsville is where I grew up," Janell informed me.
 Her tone was frosty.
 I decided it was best to keep my thoughts on sophistication vs population to myself.
 It was not a topic to pursue if I was hoping to get lucky.

-We entered town on highway 10 through downtown, took a left at highway 73, drove through a dying downtown and crossed O'Neill Creek.
+We entered town on Highway 10 through downtown, took a left at highway 73, drove through a dying downtown and crossed O'Neill Creek.
 From there, it's a short drive to the family home and double-car garage.
 We pulled up in the driveway and honked.

-I stand about six-foot, two-inches tall; the tallest of all the Niemann kids.
+I stand about Six-Foot, Two-Inches tall; the tallest of all the Niemann kids.
 My dad had the nickname of "shorty," which I originally thought was because of his height, but later learned it was due to his haircut.
 I am genetically like my grandfather, Louie, who stood 6-foot-6 and towered over Ella, his five-foot-and-a-little-bit-short wife.

 Greta is about five-foot-nothing and barely comes up to my armpit.
 When I first met Greta, she came out to the front door as I was unfolding myself from the front seat of my surplus postal jeep.
 She gave me an unflinching hug in spite of the road odor I carried.
 To return her hug I had to bend over-almost getting down on my knees to equalize our height.
 She was so damned pleased to meet me.

 Janell and I married, had kids, moved from the Midwest to Wyoming, then Colorado, then Portland, Oregon.
 Gene died shortly after we moved into our Portland home.
 Greta kept showing up.
 We have a spare bedroom and she loves to clean house.
 I told her several times she should move to Portland.
 She laughed and turned us down each time.
 I wasn't kidding.

 Greta and I had one particular conversation I remember.
 We were walking on the Oregon coast, just the two of us.
 We got to talking about abortion and her Catholic faith.
-I'm Presbyterian (a liberal flavor of Protestant), but she never held that against me.
+I'm a liberal Presbyterian, but she never held that against me.
 I was explaining my stance on abortion, expressing my belief abortion was a medical issue and was a decision between a woman and her doctor.
 The church she belongs to was unwavering in the belief that abortion was wrong.
 Nevertheless, we had an open and respectful discussion about the issue, she gracefully accepted my thoughts, which gave me encouragement to accept hers.

 ## Religion

 Janell grew up Catholic.
 We married at my childhood church, North Como Presbyterian in Roseville, Minnesota.
 To cover all of our theological bases, we enlisted a Presbyterian minister and a Catholic Deacon to officiate.

 In response to the wedding announcement, we received a letter from Janell's aunt, who shared her disappointment that Janell was marrying outside the Catholic religion.
 I suppose she expected I would convert to Catholicism.

 The Catholic church, for their part, refused to allow me to participate in Catholic sacraments since I was a protestant outcast.
-My emotions have mellowed over the years, but I still clench my teeth when I recall the conversation with the Catholic Father at a pre-marriage encounter I attended with Janell.
-The Priest informed me I was *persona-non-grata* and would have to remain seated during the celebration of mass.
-The internet provides pages of rationalization about why this is, but none of it dampens the sting of being told I'm less than perfect in God's eye.
+My emotions have mellowed over the years, but I still clench my teeth when I recall the conversation with the Catholic Father at a premarriage encounter I attended with Janell.
+The Priest informed me I was *persona non grata* and would have to remain seated during the celebration of mass.
+The internet provides pages of rationalization about why this is, but none of it dampens the sting of segregation.

 But then, there's Greta.
 She never brought this up.
 Never.
 Not once.
 She loved me for who I was.
 She overlooked my faith, my bad hygiene, my goofy dress code.
 She only saw the man her daughter loved and the potential I had as a son-in-law.